daniel-zint/RatRace/README.md

 # Setup
 - This software uses CUDA.
 Set the according architecture in CMakeLists.txt, Line 30.
-A list of architechtures can be found here: https://en.wikipedia.org/wiki/CUDA
+A list of architectures can be found here: https://en.wikipedia.org/wiki/CUDA

 - This software uses the C++17 standard